This is the day that will propel the eventual victor and end other campaigns in its wake: 2020 Super Tuesday.

 North Carolina is the third-largest 2020 Super Tuesday prize with 110 delegates at stake.
 There are no North Carolinians in the race, but this will be a Joe Biden target given his Southern strategy.
 This was another state that handed Hillary Clinton a sizable victory in 2016.
 This fast-growing state has many transplants from the north, like Bernie Sanders and Elizabeth Warren country.
 Will they make any impact and swing a close primary?

 Super Tuesday: Oklahoma Primary

 Oklahoma may be a red state, but its DNC delegates count just as much.
 This time, there will be 37 awarded in Oklahoma.
-The lone Democrat in Oklahoma’s congressional delegation, Kendra Horn, had not endorsed a candidate as of the middle of January.
+The lone Democrat in Oklahoma’s congressional delegation, Kendra Horn, had not endorsed a candidate as of Super Tuesday.

 Super Tuesday: Tennessee Primary

 THE RESULT: **On a tough day for Tennessee due to severe weather, Joe Biden won convincingly.
 He beat Sanders by about 17 points with Bloomberg third at 16 percent.**

 Another state in the South and another potential opportunity for Joe Biden to score a win.
 The Volunteer State will award 64 delegates.
 The most Democratic corners of the state are in the Memphis area and the Nashville area, both of which went heavily to Hillary Clinton in 2016.

 THE RESULT: **Biden wins, marking a significant result for the former vice president in taking the second-biggest state in the country.**